FerRacimo/CopenhagenTutorial/CoalTutorial.md

 7. If	you	only	have	one	node	left	in	your	list	of	remaining	nodes	you	are	done.
 If	not,	go	back	to step	3.

-In	the	end you	should	have	a	tree,	which	is	a	simulation	of	a	coalescence	tree J Try	to	do	this	a couple times	until	you	feel	like	you	know	how	it	is	done	and	understand	what	is	going	on	(if	you after	a	drawing	a	few	trees still	don’t	understand	then	feel	free	to	ask for	help!)
+In	the	end you	should	have	a	tree,	which	is	a	simulation	of	a	coalescence	tree.
+Try	to	do	this	a couple times	until	you	feel	like	you	know	how	it	is	done	and	understand	how the coalescence process works	(if after	drawing	a	few	trees still	don’t	understand,	then	feel	free	to	ask for	help!).

 ## Exercise	B:	Exploring	the	basic	properties	of	a	standard	coalescence tree